Building Redox

 Note

-If you encounter any bugs, errors, obstructions, or other annoying things, please join the chat or report the issue to the Redox repository or a proper repository for the component.
+If you encounter any bugs, errors, obstructions, or other annoying things, please join the chat or report the issue to the build system repository or a proper repository for the component.
 Thanks!

 build.sh

 build.sh is a shell script that allows you to easily specify the CPU architecture you are building for, and the filesystem contents.
-When you are doing Redox development, you should set them in .config (see Configuration Settings).
+When you are doing Redox development, you should set them in .config (see the Configuration Settings page).
 But if you are just trying things out, use build.sh to run make for you. e.g.:

 • ./build.sh -a i686 -c server live - Run make for an i686 (32-bits Intel/AMD) CPU architecture, using the server configuration, config/i686/server.toml.
 The resulting image is build/i686/server/livedisk.iso, which can be used for installation from a USB.